TDStrasser/KookaBlockly-Reference/docs/source/using.rst

 Using the KookaBlockly Application
 ==================================

-Launching **KookaBlockly** on a personal computer will result in the following display.
+Launching **KookaBlockly** on a personal computer will result in the display shown in :numref:`kblocklydisplay`.

+.. _kblocklydisplay:
 .. figure:: images/kookablockly-display.png
    :width: 100%
    :align: center